neo-hack/docs/docs/guide/commands/add.md

 ### `--preset`

 :::info
-Recommanded read [preset](guide/manage-with-preset) before use option `--preset`
+Recommanded go through [Manage with preset](/guide/manage-with-preset) before use option `--preset`
 :::

-Add collection of config files and templates into local store.
+By default, neo load `npm-package` as template, you can add collection of config files and templates into local store with option `--preset`.